isomerpages/cpf-gstvoucher/index.md

 ---
 layout: homepage
-title: Service Assurance Package (SAP)
-description: Brief site description here
-image: /images/hero-banner.png/
+title: Ministry of ABC
+description: The Ministry of ABC is the ministry in charge of XYZ
 permalink: /
-notification: BREAKING NEWS: 200 more AI robots diagnosed with SKYNET-3020 as new cases in Singapore edged up to 52,000
+notification: Initiative A will be launching soon! <a href="/register/">Register now</a>
 sections:
     - hero:
-        title: Service Assurance Package (SAP)
-        subtitle: Providing Assurance to the People
+        title: Ministry of ABC
+        subtitle: We provide Singaporeans with XYZ services
-        background: /images/hero-banner.png/
+        background: /images/banner.png
-        button: Click here to Login to eService
         url: /contact-us/
+        button: Contact
         key_highlights:
-            - title: What happened?
+            - title: ABC services
-              description: Click here to find out!
+              description: Find out what ABC can do for you
+              url: /services/
-            - title: How much will i receive?
+            - title: Our Annual Reports
-              description: Login to find out!
+              url: /annual-reports/
-            - title: Have a Question?
+            - title: Join ABC
-              description: Login to ask us!
+              description: Unleash your passion and be rewarded with a fulfilling career!
+              url: /careers/
     - infobar:
-        title: Support And Assurance for All
+        title: Work for the public good
+        subtitle: Careers
+        description: Start a fulfulling and rewarding career with the Ministry of ABC!
+        button: Join Us
+        url: /careers/
+    - infopic:
+        title: Integrity
+        subtitle: Core Values
+        description: Integrity drives everything we do at the Ministry of ABC
+        button: Learn More
+        url: /core-values/
+        image: /images/integrity.png
+        alt: Members of the Ministry of ABC shaking hands
+    - infopic:
+        title: Professionalism
-        subtitle: BUDGET 3020
+        subtitle: Core Values
-        description: In Budget 3020, the Government announced a one-off Service Assurance Package (SAP) payment for all eligible citizens.
-This measures are part of the nation’s effort to help all Singaporeans with their household expenses during this period of uncertainty.
-All adult Singaporeans will benefit, with more help given to the less well-off.
+        description: We strive to deliver work of the highest calibre
+        button: Learn More
+        url: /core-values/
+        image: /images/professionalism.png
+        alt: Members of the Ministry of ABC in suits
     - resources:
-        title: Learn more about the other schemes and latest news here
+        title: Media
-        subtitle:
+        subtitle: Learn more
         button: View More
 ---